Switched Linear Ensemble Systems and Structural Controllability: Introduction

 Since the seminal work of Lin~\cite{lin1974structural}, there have been many efforts and progress made in structural system theory.
-We will not enumerate all the work in this area, but instead only mention the ones that are relevant to this paper.
+To the best of our knowledge, there has not been any work in the literature that addresses structural controllability for switched, ensemble systems.
+We mention below a few works that are relevant to this paper.
 We will focus on two areas, namely, structural system theory in ensemble systems and in switched systems.
 The problem of structural ensemble controllability was initiated and addressed in~\cite{chen2023sparse} as mentioned above.
 More recently, the problem of structural averaged controllability has been addressed in~\cite{gharesifard2021structural,chen2025structural}, where the goal of that research line is to understand to what extent can we relax the condition on the sparsity pattern if only certain output functions (e.g., average and higher moments of an ensemble) are of one's interest?
 The class of ensemble dynamics considered in the above work are LTI ensemble systems.
-Next, for the relevant work about (finite dimensional) switched systems, we first mention~\cite{liu2013graph} where the authors considered switched linear systems, with heterogeneous sparsity patterns over different time periods.
-Given the number~$k$ of switches, the authors provided a necessary and sufficient condition (see Theorems~9 and~11 of their work) for the sequence of sparsity patterns to be structurally controllable.
-The authors have also articulated an algorithm for checking the condition, with time complexity $O(\sqrt{(k+1)n} (k+1)n^2)$.
+Next, for the relevant work about (finite dimensional) switched systems, we first mention~\cite{liu2013structural} where the authors considered switched linear systems, with heterogeneous sparsity patterns over different time periods.
+Given the number~$k$ of subsystems, the authors provided a necessary and sufficient condition (see Theorems~9 and~11 of their work) for the sequence of sparsity patterns to be structurally controllable. { A more rigorous and complete proof of the same result was later established in~\cite{zhang2024generalized}.} The authors of~\cite{liu2013structural} have also articulated an algorithm for checking the condition, with time complexity $O(\sqrt{kn} kn^2)$.
 We also mention~\cite{Cui2020,cui2022temporal} where the authors considered a similar setting, but with the focus on computing the smallest value $k^*$ (note that such $k^*$ always exists for a single linear system, but is not the case for the ensemble setting).
-The authors have also provided an algorithm to obtain $k^*$ with time complexity $O(n^4)$.
-To the best of our knowledge, there has not been any work in the literature that addresses structural controllability for switched, ensemble systems.
+The authors have also provided an algorithm to obtain $k^*$ with time complexity $O(n^4)$. { Finally, we note that there has been a different structural controllability problem formulated for switched, linear system with fixed switching sequence~\cite{zhang2024reachability, lebon2024controllability}, in which the authors fix the number of allowable switches, and treat the state matrices over different time segments (between switches) as free parameters constrained by given sparsity patterns.}